h8d13/KAES-ARCH/README.md

 ### After first reboot

 > Login normally using the user you created.
 This will let KDE create all the files it needs (or I need).
+> Also if you are using several screens, make sure to only plug-in the main one at first, you can then plug others ones in after.

 Open Konsole.